 The democratic party is attached to Bryanism.
 It is subservient to Bryan.
-It has been persuaded against its natural inclinations to nominate an unknown candidate, whom Bryan has antagonized, but it has permitted Bryan to do the rest.
-The democratic party is Bryan, and there is no reason to suppose that its triumph under the leadership of a man who voted twice for Bryan and free sliver, and boasted of it.
+It has been persuaded against its natural inclinations to nominate an urknown candidate, whom Bryan has antagonized, but it has permitted Bryan to do the rest.
+The democratic party is Bryan, and there is no reason to suppose that its triumph under the leadership of a man who voted twice for Bryan and free sliver, and boasted of it, would be anything else than a triumph for Bryan.